DefaultO/Automic/README.md

 ## Build
 Run ``buildall.bat`` once you are done with your changes to the source.
 Since it will close the command prompt that opens with it automatically once it's done.
 You should open ``cmd`` as an Admin and run that batch file through it.

+I am working on cleaning the source and making it skid-ready.
+Also I will include my current solution once it's buildable on it's own.
+The Function ``isLibraryLoaded`` wasn't present in the source.
+So you had to decide if you want comment the whole sleeping loop out.
+Or if you recreate the function.
+Since I thought it's not there without any reason, I decided myself to recreate that function.
+The library would build fine.